faizan-m/faizan-m.github.io/quirks.md

 <div class="hero hero--dark" style='height: 500px; background-image: url("/assets/images/imo.jpg");'>
 </div>

 During highschool I was heavily involved in math competitions, this culminated in me getting selected for the national Pakistani team for IMO 2016.
-The selection and training was an intense, gruelling process but I learned so much about mathematical problem solving and analysis through it.
+The selection and training was an intense, grueling process but I learned so much about mathematical problem solving and analysis through it.
 The camps and the competition are also a source of some of my long standing friendships.

 ## Books, Movies and Art
 I am a big fan of the written works of Bulleh Shah, Douglas Adams and Terry Pratchet.
 I greatly appreciate their unique and whimsical approach to life and humanity.
 I also find it pretty amazing that there is way more in common between Bulleh (a devout Sufi) and Douglas (an equally devout atheist) than one would expect.